mantl/mantl-packaging/Packaging-Roadmap-for-Mantl.md

             // firewalld stopped
             // fails when the output is not "command_result|failed and 'No such file or directory'" packaging solutions:
-            - disable firewalld (sudo systemctl disable firewalld)
+            // disable firwalld (sudo systemctl disable firewalld)
+            // run a script that checks if it is disabled ./firewalld_script
+            // script that checks that it is disabled
+              #!/go/bin
+              package main
+              import (
+                  "fmt"
+                  "log"
+                  "os/exec"
+              )

+              func main () {
+                  // check state of firewalld
+                  out, err := exec.Command("firewalld-cmd --state").Output()
+                  if err != nil{
+                    log.Fatal(err)
+                  }
-            - if the status is "active (running)", disable has failed(exception handling in bash?)
+                  // if the state is NOT not running, disable has failed if out != not running{
+                    log.Fatal(err)
+                    fmt.println ("Firewalld is not disabled.")
+                  }
+              }

         lines 44-48
             // sudo
             // update or install epel-release
            packaging solutions
            - if it does not exist: sudo yum -y install epel-release
            - if it does exist: sudo yum -y update epel-release

         lines 50-54
             // sudo
             // install or update package python-pip
            packaging solutions:
            - if it does not exist: sudo yum -y install python-pip
            - if it does exist: sudo yum -y update python-pip

         lines 56-63
             // sudo
             // update pip and setuptools